Azure/azure-powershell/documentation/announcing-az-module.md

 # Announcing New Module 'Az'
 In August 2018 we released a new module, 'Az' which combines the functionality of the AzureRM and AzureRM.Netcore modules.
-Az will got to version 1.0 on 12/18/2018.
-Az runs on both PowerShell 5.1 and PowerShell Core.
-'Az' ensures that the PowerShell and PowerShell Core cmdlets for managing Azure resources will always be in sync and up to date.
+Az will go to version 1.0 on 12/18/2018.
+Az runs on both Windows PowerShell 5.1 and PowerShell Core.
+'Az' ensures that the Windows PowerShell and PowerShell Core cmdlets for managing Azure resources will always be in sync and up to date.
 In addition, Az will simplify and regularize the naming of Azure cmdlets, and the organization of Azure modules.
 Az is intended as a replacement for the AzureRM.Netcore and AzureRM modules.

 Az currently ships in Cloud Shell, and can be found on the PowerShell Gallery [here](https://www.powershellgallery.com/packages/Az/)